 What types of conditions can orthotics help with?
 Amazingly, orthotics can aid in the treatment of several types of foot problems.
 Orthotics can be a great help to those suffering with issues such as:

 - Achilles Tendonitis (inflammation and/or pain in the Achilles tendon)

 - Neuromas (Thickening of the tissue surrounding the nerves causing pain)

 - Metatarsalgia (pain in the ball of the foot)

 What are the advantages of using orthotics?
 First, many patients find immediate relief from pain by using orthotics.
 Second, there are several types of orthotics to fit all budgets, shoe styles, and comfort levels.
 Third, they are often times a less expensive and less invasive way of treating foot conditions than surgical intervention.
 Fourth, many insurance companies cover the cost of custom orthotics either partially or entirely, making custom orthotics even more affordable.

 Curious about whether orthotics might be right for you?
-If you are local to the Manteca, CA area, please contact our office at 209-823-3700 or make appointment through our website for a consultation with Dr. Jack Andrew Harvey, your qualified foot and ankle specialist.
+Contact our office at 209-823-3700 or make an appointment for a consultation.

 This website includes materials that are protected by copyright, or other proprietary rights.
 Transmission or reproduction of protected items beyond that allowed by fair use, as defined in the copyright laws, requires the written permission of the copyright owners.